2025 Was Not “Just Another Year”

 - AI-enhanced operational insights.

-2026 won’t be the year of disruption.
-It will be the year of **refinement**.
+2026 likely won’t be the year of disruption.
+It may be the year of refinement.

 Final Thought